thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **Where do your boats depart from?**

         Our boats are berthed at Marina Mirage.
-Please see the 'contact us' page on our website[ www.sailinginparadise.com.au/contact-us/](www.sailinginparadise.com.au/contact-us/) for further details and a map.
+Please see the 'contact us' page on our website[](www.sailinginparadise.com.au/contact-us/) for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.
+        There is plentiful free parking at Marina Mirage/Mariners Cove which you are permitted to use.
+Please check signage at time of parking and if parking overnight consider street parking to avoid towing.

         **What about other transport options?**